 Closing Thoughts

 Navigating the financial side of the college landscape for high-income families requires careful planning.
 While it may feel like financial aid is out of reach, many opportunities exist for both need- and merit-based assistance.
-High-income families can make college more affordable by filling out the necessary forms, researching scholarships, and maximizing tax planning and savings strategies.
-Every family’s financial situation is unique, especially when it comes to planning for college, so if you’re looking to speak with a financial advisor, please reach out to our team.
+High-income families can make college more affordable by filling out the necessary forms, researching scholarships, and maximizing tax planning and saving strategies.
+Every family’s financial situation is unique, especially when it comes to planning for college, so if you’re looking for personalized college planning support, please reach out to our team.

 Disclaimer: This is not to be considered investment, tax, or financial advice.
 Please review your personal situation with your tax and/or financial advisor.
 Milestone Financial Planning, LLC (Milestone) is a fee-only financial planning firm and registered investment advisor in Bedford, NH.
 Milestone works with clients on a long-term, ongoing basis.
 Our fees are based on the assets that we manage and may include an annual financial planning subscription fee.
 Clients receive financial planning, tax planning, retirement planning, and investment management services and have unlimited access to our advisors.
 We receive no commissions or referral fees.
 We put our client’s interests first.
 If you need assistance with your investments or financial planning, please reach out to one of our fee-only advisors.
 Advisory services are only offered to clients or prospective clients where Milestone and its representatives are properly licensed or exempt from licensure.